segfault-00/Word-Composition-Problem-Solution/README.md

 # Trie-Based Compounded Word Detection

+## Overview

 This program efficiently identifies compounded words using a Trie data structure.
+The decision to choose a Trie over a hashmap is explained below.

-## Overview
+## Design Decisions

-The solution utilizes a Trie, a tree-like data structure, for optimized storage and retrieval of strings.
-The core function, `isCompoundedWord`, employs a recursive approach to determine if a given word is compounded, providing a boolean result.
+**Initial Consideration:**
+I contemplated using a hashmap to store words and check concatenation during searches.

+**Analysis and Decision:**
+Upon closer inspection, a Trie was deemed more suitable.
+It excels in word retrieval, quick prefix checks, recursive traversal for compounded words, memory efficiency, structured storage, and ease of implementation.

-## Implementation Steps
+## Approach

 1. **Trie Construction:**
-   - Build a Trie using the provided list of words.
+   - Built a Trie from the provided list of words.

-2. **Compounded Word Detection:**
+2. **Compounded Word Identification:**
-   - Implement the `isCompoundedWord` function for recursive identification of compounded words.
+   - Utilized the `isCompoundedWord` function for recursive Trie traversal to identify compounded words efficiently.

+## Time Complexity

+The time complexity is influenced by the Trie's efficiency, making the identification of compounded words streamlined.

 ## Usage